csinva/csinva.github.io/_notes/research/research_ref.md

 # misc

+- theoretical neuroscience: we hope the brain does understandable things
 - emerge behaviors of groups (Iain Couzin)
 - 4 axioms of neurobiology
   - neuron doctrine - neuron is basic unit